odino/odino.github.com/source/_posts/2012-01-20-edge-side-includes-how-to-spare-terabytes-every-day.markdown

 because it recognizes that fragment has been already retrieved once you requested the "Your profile" page.

-You probably don't get the great aspect of ESI in the client side, so **carefully read the next chapter**.
+You probably don't get the great aspect of ESI on the client side, so **carefully read the next chapter**.

 ## A few numbers